The Pale Beyond

-The Pale Beyond is a survival role-playing video game developed by Bellular Studios and published by Fellow Traveller.
+The Pale Beyond is a survival role-playing video game developed by Saltstone Studios and published by Fellow Traveller.
 It was released for Microsoft Windows and macOS on 24 February 2023.
 The game follows an Antarctic expedition that gets trapped in the ice as the player must manage the crew successfully to survive.
-Bellular Studios, a small development company based in Belfast, created the game and was inspired by historical Antarctic expeditions.
+Saltstone Studios, a small development company based in Belfast, created the game and was inspired by historical Antarctic expeditions.

 Gameplay

 As the acting Captain of the Temperance after the Captain's disappearance at the beginning of an Antarctic expedition, the player must manage the crew and keep them alive to survive the ice.
 The game has time that passes each week, during which the player is responsible for managing a number of resources, including food, fuel, and decorum.
 "Decorum" represents the ship's overall morale and how the crew is holding together.
 Each week, the player is responsible for deciding requests which can involve settling fights between crew-members or taking sides on arguments.
 Often, decisions that could seem reasonable on the face of themselves can lead the player towards ruin, and for a successful playthrough, the player must consider their resources accordingly.
 It is important to also keep up the loyalty of crew-members in order to ensure survival (and that your decisions are followed or supported).
 Rations that are on board the ship eventually expire, requiring the crew to hunt for food, and fuel that is available through coal in the ship's stores rapidly depletes as well, requiring the player to carefully stockpile supplies to survive.

 The game uses a "locked tree" system, which allows players to attempt to change the fate of their crew either after deleting newer save files or choosing load points after completing a game.